Maxython/arch-packages-for-termux/README.md

 # arch-packages-for-termux
 This is where the arch packages are configured to run the arch command on termux.

-At the moment, packages are only available on the `aarch64` architecture, except for the profile package and termux-commands.

 ## Compiling packages:
 You can compile them for your architecture, but you need to do it on [TermuxArch](https://github.com/SDRausty/TermuxArch) (maybe in the near future, I will configure makepkg to compile in termux).